By Conrad Dudderar

 “We’ll have a warehouse area we can put food in and pull it out as needed.
 We’re also going to have a large walk-in cooler from a convenience store that was donated to us.”

-Since 2004, the pantry has occupied a converted house at the southeast corner of Sixth and Maple.
+Since 2004, the pantry has occupied a converted house at the northeast corner of Sixth and Maple.
 The site is owned by Yukon’s First Christian Church.

 “It was not meant to hold commercial freezers, all the household freezers we have and 40,000 pounds of food,” Rogers noted.
 “It has served its purpose.”